Once you have successfully completed the Foundation Programme you can then apply to train in a specialty of your choice.

 Outside of your clinical placements you will have the opportunity to talk to doctors from various specialties during careers fairs and other careers activities within the curriculum and at events organised by medical student societies.

-Some Specialty Training Programmes offer 'dual' accreditation, for example, you become a consultant in specialty A and B (known as Dual Certificate of Completion of Training).
+Some Specialty Training Programmes offer 'dual' accreditation, for example, you complete your training in specialty A and B (known as Dual Certificate of Completion of Training, or Dual CCT).
+This means you cover all the competencies required for both specialties.

 How to choose a specialty